alexpcoding/python_automation_ssh_tool/README.md

 # python SSH automation tool in linux
-This is a app developed in python that tests connections for multiple linux servers and then extracts information ( similar to Ansible concept ).
+This is an app developed in python that tests connections for multiple linux servers and then extracts information ( similar to Ansible concept ).
 The app uses subprocess module for ssh, no modules are required to install.
 There are specific modules for ssh that can be used ( like paramiko ), but the script was made to emphasize capabilities of subprocess module.